epfl-ada/ada-2024-project-adanonymous/README.md

 We'll compare the impact of 9/11 on the US movie industry with its impact on the rest of the world, examining which regions were more or less affected.

 # Proposed timeline
-Week 1 : HW2
+Week 1 : HW2 <br>
-Week 2 : HW2 + Project focus discrimination, genres proportions, plot summary analysis
+Week 2 : HW2 + Project focus discrimination, genres proportions, plot summary analysis <br>
-Week 3 : Project focus US vs. WRLD and code reformatting Week 4 : Creation of the platform and upload primary findings Week 5 : Finish the platform and github for the submission
+Week 3 : Project focus US vs. WRLD and code reformatting <br>
+Week 4 : Creation of the platform and upload primary findings <br>
+Week 5 : Finish the platform and github for the submission

 # Organization within the team: